Aloso/to-html/README.md

 ## Code of Conduct 🤝

-Since this program is written in Rust, the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.
-Please be friendly and treat everyone with respect.
+Please be friendly and respectful to others.
+This should be a place where everyone can feel safe, therefore I intend to enforce the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

 ## Contributing 🙌